weimeilin79/rpg-rag/instructions/module-two/04-bonus.md

 Event-Driven Architecture (EDA) offers a robust framework for implementing dynamic and responsive features in online RPG games.
 By leveraging EDA, we can easily extend the functionalities of our game and introduce innovative mechanics that enhance player engagement and experience.

-Introducing Dynamic Character Abilities:
+### Introducing Dynamic Character Abilities:
-In our next feature, every interaction with an NPC will lead to an increase in one of the player's character abilities.
+For the next feature, every interaction with an NPC will lead to an increase in one of the player's character abilities.
 Different NPCs will contribute to different types of abilities, encouraging players to engage more with the game world and its inhabitants.
 This will create a more immersive and interactive environment, where players are motivated to seek out and converse with NPCs, thereby deepening their connection to the game.

 Benefits of Event-Driven Architecture for Feature Extension: